shijistar/enum-plus/README.md

 ## Introduction

-`enum-plus` is an enhanced enumeration library that is fully compatible with the native `enum` usage and serves as a drop-in replacement library.
-It supports adding display text to enum items and extending more custom metadata fields, making it suitable as a static configuration system.
-The enum texts support internationalization, allowing you to convert values into display text in the current language, which is very helpful for UI rendering of business data.
-Enums can be generated into various UI components such as dropdowns, which is very useful for front-end development.
-The library also provides a series of extension methods for iterating over enum items and data transformations.
-It is a lightweight, zero-dependency library implemented in 100% TypeScript, and works with any front-end framework.
+`enum-plus` is an enhanced enumeration library that is fully compatible with the native `enum` and serves as a drop-in replacement library.
+It supports adding display text to enum items and extending more custom metadata fields.
+Enums can be generated into various UI components such as dropdowns, menus, which simplifies front-end developers a lot.

+It also provides many extension methods for iterating over enum items and data transformations.
+You can convert values directly into names in the current language, since it supports internationalization.
+It's very useful for displaying business data on the UI.

+It is a lightweight, zero-dependency library that implemented in TypeScript, and it works with any front-end framework, including vanilla projects.

 What other exciting features are there?
 Please continue to explore!
-Or you can check out this usage video first.
+Or you can check out this video first.

 <p align="center">
   <img src="./public/usage-screenshot.gif" width="500" alt="usage video" />